Rudolf Vrba’s good fortune in having Wetzler as his escape partner was only matched by his good luck finding Alan Bestic as a writing partner.

 *

-Meanwhile, it has been reported in 2020 that screenwriters Evan Parter and Paul Hilborn were working on an adaptation of Vrba’s memoir for a film in conjunction with film producer Ben Shields Catlin.
+It was reported in 2020 that screenwriters Evan Parter and Paul Hilborn were working on an adaptation of Vrba’s memoir for a film in conjunction with film producer Ben Shields Catlin.
 According to an industry publication called Deadline, there were plans afoot to mount the project via Catlin’s Story in the Sky studio.
-The rights for film adaptation were reportedly accorded by Robin Vrba, who manages her late husband’s estate.
+The rights for film adaptation were reportedly accorded by Robin Vrba, who manages her late husband’s estate (with assistance from a brother, who is a lawyer).
 “Rudi considered it his duty to help the world fully realize the horror of Nazism and recognize the alarming signs in the future,” she said.
 The sale of film rights was in conjunction with the re-release of Vrba’s 1963 classic memoir, I Cannot Forgive, on April 21, 2020, under its second title, I Escaped from Auschwitz.

-As of 2024, the rights to use Vrba’s book as the basis for a movie had reverted to Robin Vrba.
+As of 2024, the rights to use Vrba’s book as the basis for a movie reverted to Robin Vrba.
+So it was back to the proverbial drawing board.

 Next: LANTZMANN & VRBA